 Each level on the Autism Spectrum comes with a variable range of presentation on each level.

-According to the DSM-V (Diagnostic and Statistical Manual of Mental Disorders) the diagnosis of autistic spectrum disorder is based upon social-communication criteria; restrictive and repetitive behaviour and sensory disregulation.
+According to the DSM-V (Diagnostic and Statistical Manual of Mental Disorders) the diagnosis of Autism Spectrum Disorder is based upon social-communication criteria; restrictive and repetitive behaviour and sensory dysregulation.
 The diagnosis is further qualified by stating the age of onset, the level of impairment and adding further associated diagnoses, such as Attention Deficit Disorder, Epilepsy, Anxiety Disorder or others.

-Statistics are variable, but at the moment statistics in South Africa elude to a 1:88 incidence.
-The incidence of Autistic Spectrum Disorder seems to be increasing rapidly.
-Although the new DSM diagnosis does not indicate treatment for autism, but provides diagnostic guidelines to be able to identify the disorder early, so a prompt optimisation plan can be devised.
-For developmental delays, early intervention is crucial.
+Statistics are variable, but right now, statistics in South Africa elude to a 1:88 incidence.
+The incidence of Autism Spectrum Disorder seems to be increasing rapidly.
+Although the new DSM diagnosis does not indicate treatment for autism, it does provide diagnostic guidelines that enables the identification of the disorder early on, in order for a prompt optimisation plan to be devised.
+Where developmental delays are concerned, early intervention is crucial.